process-analytics/bpmn-visualization-js/docs/contributors/testing.md

 ### End-to-end tests

 We use the [playwright library](https://playwright.dev/) with the [jest-playwright integration](https://github.com/playwright-community/jest-playwright) to handle tests requiring a web browser.
-Chromium and Firefox can be used when running tests.
+See the paragraph dedicated to [web browsers](#web-browsers) for more details.

 We have the following types of end-to-end tests:
 - `generated svg`: